 This morning tour the grounds and interior of Schönbrunn Palace, the massive Habsburg summer retreat, including the Imperial state rooms and private quarters of the Austrian Emperors.
+Included audio guides enhance your visit.
 Then embark on a sightseeing tour of Vienna where an expert local guide shows you the glory of the former Imperial capital including the Ringstrasse, Hofburg Palace complex, Opera House and St. Stephen's Cathedral.
 Later a local master will mesmerize you with a demonstration of the world famous

 Viennese Waltz before you take to the floor to give it a try.
 All that dancing earns you a taste of the city's famed coffee house culture—visit one of Vienna's many glittering cafés to savor some mélange coffee or hot chocolate and Sachertorte.
 In the evening, we'll walk through Prater Park to check out the amusements.

 Begin today with a drive through the Wachau region to visit the great Baroque abbey-palace of Melk, which Napoleon once used as his headquarters.
 Continue through the picturesque Salzkammergut lake region to Salzburg.
 You may want to gain a bird’s eye perspective of the Old Town by climbing Kapuzinerberg Hill for its panoramic views.